 - Click on the Home

-- The Clipboard group is at the far left.
+- The Clipboard group is on the far left.

 - Click once on the button in the bottom-right corner of the group to open the Office Clipboard task pane.